SegerEnd/Flipper-Zero-LD-Toypad-Emulator/README.md

 - Submit a pull request with a clear description

 ## 📚 Code Reference
 I used the following similar projects for insights and code snippets that helped the emulation development.
+Without this code and research this project wouldn't be finished.
 [Node LD](https://github.com/AlinaNova21/node-ld) & [LD-ToyPad-Emulator](https://github.com/Berny23/LD-ToyPad-Emulator)

 #
 If you'd like to help complete this project, feel free to make a pull request or reach out to me!